loveencounterflow/interlex/README.md

   fields as user lexemes, and can for many purposes run through the same processing pipeline as user lexemes.

+* **`[—]`** based on the Five Scanner Constraints, can we set an upper limit to the number of steps necessary to scan a given source with a known (upper limit of) number codepoints?
+Does it otherwise fall out from the implemented algorithm that we can never enter an infinite loop when scanning?

 ## Is Done

 * **`[+]`** implement chunk numbering with CFG settings `{ counter_name: 'line_nr', counter_start: 1, }`